2

 The equal to (=) and not equal to (<>) operators can work with user fields.

-Here's a common use case.
-You have a step in a workflow called Manager approval and it is assigned to the creator's manager.
+Here's a common use case: You have a step in a workflow called Manager approval and, which is assigned to the creator's manager.
 But what if the manager is the creator?

 Create a condition for that step with this expression: